On the positivity of the hypergeometric Veneziano amplitude: Generalities and setup

 We can use the fact that the Gegenbauer polynomials satisfy the following orthogonality condition

 where in the above we have defined

 in order to derive the following expression for the partial-wave coefficients of \cref{eq: res_res_gegen}

 By examining \cref{eq: basic_anl_relation} we make the following observations: \begin{itemize} \item Unlike the case of the Veneziano amplitude where $a_{n,\ell} = 0$ for $n + \ell$ equal to an even number, here we do not have that.
 This is due to the presence of the deformation parameter $r$.
-In the special case $r=0$ the coefficients are equal to $0$ as they should. \item We have, however, that $a_{n,\ell} = 0$ for $\ell \geq n+2$, as is the case for the Veneziano amplitude as well. \end{itemize}
+In the special case $r=0$ the coefficients are equal to $0$ as they should. \item We have, however, that $a_{n,\ell} = 0$ for $\ell \geq n+2$, as is the case for the Veneziano amplitude as well.
+The vanishing of the partial-wave coefficients $a_{n,\ell}$ for the values $\ell \geq n+2$ indicates that the states that are present are of spins up to $\ell = n+1$ for a fixed mass $m_n^2$. \end{itemize}

 We conclude this section here and discuss more the above two points in \cref{app: zero_coeffs}.